 The Advertising Standards Authority (ASA) has upheld five separate complaints against affiliate ads featured on Instagram.

-The rulings all refer to the failure by various Instagram accounts to signpost commercial links within their posts as ads
+The rulings all refer to Instagram accounts failing to signpost commercial links within their posts as ads.

-In four of the cases, the relationship was brokered by a subnetwork, underpinning the sometimes complex nature of the affiliate ecosystem, with a brand, network, subnetwork and influencer involved in the relationship.
+In four of the cases, the relationship was brokered by a subnetwork.

-Given the focus on social posts, the rulings also demonstrate how the worlds of affiliate and influencer marketing are increasingly converging, requiring transparent and robust processes to avoid future sanctions.
+Given the focus on social posts, the rulings also demonstrate how the worlds of affiliate and influencer marketing are increasingly converging.
+This requires transparent and robust processes to avoid future sanction.

 The CAP Code